dotnet/docs-maui/docs/android/emulator/device-manager.md

 :::image type="content" source="media/device-manager/mac/23-device-editing-sml.png" alt-text="Device Editing example." lightbox="media/device-manager/mac/23-device-editing.png":::

-After you have made the necessary configuration changes, click the **Save** button.
+After you've made the necessary configuration changes, press the **Save** button.
 For more information about changing virtual device properties, see [Editing Android Virtual Device Properties](device-properties.md).

-### Additional Options
+### Additional options

 Additional options for working with a device are available from the pull-down menu located to the left of the **Play** button: